djavan-bertrand/RecipeApp/README.md

 # RecipeApp
-Demo iOS app for a talk at the Paris Android User Group

 ## Purpose of the app
 This iOS app is a recipe application.
 You can search a term, then choose a recipe to see its instructions.